The Effects of Viscosity on the Linear Stability of Damped Stokes Waves, Downshifting, and Rogue Wave Generation: Frequency downshifting and rogue wave activity

 \subsubsection{Ensemble results for the viscous HONLS model: \texorpdfstring{$\epsilon = 0.05$, $\Gamma >0$, $\nu = 1$, $\delta =0$ and $\delta = 42\Gamma$ (i.e., $\epsilon\delta = 2.1\Gamma$)}{ER}}

 An ensemble of experiments for the vHONLS and dvHONLS models was carried out using initial data (\ref{IC-A}) and varying $\Gamma$ within the range $2.5 \times 10^{-4} \le \Gamma \le 10^{-2}$ with increment $\Delta\Gamma = 2.5\times 10^{-4}$.
-The purpose of the ensemble experiments is to investigate the dependence of the downshifting mechanism as well as of quantities such as (i) $t_{P_{min}}$, (ii) $t_{DS}$, and (iii) $t_{peak}$ (to be defined below) on the damping parameter $\Gamma$.
+The purpose of the ensemble experiments is to investigate the dependence of the downshifting mechanism as well as of quantities such as (i) $t_{P_{min}}$, (ii) $t_{DS}$, and (iii) $t_{peak}$ on the damping parameter $\Gamma$.
 The relation between frequency downshifting and rogue wave formation is also examined.
+Note: For the viscous HONLS models, equation~ (\ref{key}) predicts downshifting in $k_m$ for all $\Gamma$ and $\epsilon$ considered.